 Not paying your employees the correct stat holiday pay and entitlements is a violation of the Ontario Employment Standards Act (ESA) and can lead to fines and penalties.
 It is important that you have a stat holiday policy to correctly manage public holiday pay.

-In addition to these nine holidays, employers in Ontario should also be aware of Remembrance Day (November 11, 2022) and Civic Holiday (August 1, 2022, or the first Monday in August).
-Remembrance Day is not a statutory holiday in Ontario, which is controversial and some employers still give employees the day off.
+In addition to these nine holidays, employers in Ontario should also be aware of Remembrance Day (November 11, 2023) and Civic Holiday (August 7, 2023, or the first Monday in August).
+Remembrance Day is not a statutory holiday in Ontario, which is controversial, and some employers still give employees the day off.
 Civic Holiday is an optional holiday and provincially regulated employers are not required to give it off, although many do.
 It is also important that employers know that Ontario is the only province where Boxing Day is a statutory holiday, which may cause confusion for nationwide companies.

 Get expert advice on stat holiday pay with Peninsula

-Who is eligible for stat holiday pay Ontario?
+Who is eligible for stat holiday pay in Ontario?

 An employee is generally entitled to take all statutory holidays off work and be paid public holiday pay.
 Most employees qualify for stat holiday pay if their workplace is covered by the Ontario Employment Standards Act and they meet the requirements of ‘the first and last rule’.
-Qualified employees can be full time, part time, permanent or on term contract, as it does not matter how recently they were hired.
+Qualified employees can be full-time, part-time, permanent or on a term contract, as it does not matter how recently they were hired.

 What is the first and last rule?